NVKPAVANKUMAR/WeatherAPI_Automation/README.md

 Steps to run the tests:

 1. Open Command Terminal where this project is downloaded
+2. Create Your Own api key at https://openweathermap.org/api
+3. Set up your OpenWeather API key as an environment variable called appid.
-2. npm test // to run tests
+4. npm test // to run tests

    Further Steps: